SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_presolverRunning.md

 prescribed_velocities_vtp mesh-complete/mesh-surfaces/inflow.vtp
 ~~~

 Note that we are just pointing to the right file (inflow.vtp) in the mesh-surfaces folder where we want some velocity vectors to be prescribed.
 These velocity vectors are given by the **bct.dat** file, already created from GUI as shown above.
 We must use the command prescribed_velocities_vtp in each surface where we prescribe some flow wave via a Dirichlet condition on the velocity vectors of that face.
 Instead, we can also create bct.dat (and bct.vtp) here using script commands as below.
-Similar to the GUI example above, these commands need provide info about fluid density, fluid viscosiyt, velocity profile shape, period length, number of points in one period, number of fourier modes, inlet face, and flow file.
+Similar to the GUI example above, these commands need to provide info about fluid density, fluid viscosiyt, velocity profile shape, period length, number of points in one period, number of fourier modes, inlet face, and flow file.

 ~~~
 fluid_density 1.06